kalyn-k/kalyn-k.github.io/index.md

 # About Me

+* * *

-Originating from Vancouver, British Columbia, I am a Computer Science and Mathematics double major at the University of Oregon.
-I am expected to graduate in June 2023.
+Originating from Vancouver, British Columbia, I am a Computer Science and Mathematics double major at the University of Oregon expected to graduate in June 2023.
+My interests include software development and engineering, cybersecurity, and education.

-## Header 2
+# <h1 style="text-align: center;">Technical Skills</h1>

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

-### Header 3
+# Previous Projects

+# Where to find me

+# Contact